 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Once in a while, I make something that calls for lots of egg yolks (such as Brazilian quinin or chocolate cream pie), and I end up with a bunch of extra egg whites.
+Once in a while, we make something that calls for lots of egg yolks (such as Brazilian quinin or chocolate cream pie), and we end up with a bunch of extra egg whites.
 These easy meringue cookies are a great solution to that problem.
 Crispy and light, they melt in your mouth with a little "sigh" of sweetness (hence their name suspiro, or sigh).

 These cookies store well in an airtight container, but they will quickly become chewy and lose their crispness in a humid environment.

 1/2 cup sugar